eurisko-us/eurisko-us.github.io/_pages/courses-2021-22.md

     </td>
     <td width="50%">
         • Quant week #3 - 11th grade does decision tree pruning; 12th grade implements bias nodes and learns about activation functions<br>
-        • See "Algorithm Walkthroughs" photo album (on this page, above) for homework in your respective grade level
+        • See "Board Pictures" photo album (on this page, above) for homework in your respective grade level
      </td>
   </tr>
     <tr>